-Any time there's a big data theft announced, bank customers are interested to know what they can do to protect their accounts and sensitive information.
 Banks use a variety of safeguards to protect your information and prevent fraud, such as special fraud detection software, sophisticated computer security systems, employee training and strict privacy policies.
-Here are some important tips for consumers who are worried their information may have been compromised:
+As an account holder, you play a role in protecting your money and information, too.
+Here are some important tips for consumers.